cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 # Summary
 I hope this post serves as useful context for the machine learning models we know and love.
 A deeper understanding of these algorithms offers humility -- the knowledge that none of these concepts are particularly new -- as well as a vision for how to extend these algorithms in the direction of robustness and increased expressivity.

-Thanks for reading this far.
-Now, climb out of the pool, grab a towel and `import sklearn` (or Keras, TensorFlow, Stan, Edward, etc.).
+Thanks so much for reading this far.
+Now, climb out of the pool, grab a towel and `import sklearn`.

 ![drink and towel](https://www.washingtonian.com/wp-content/uploads/2015/05/Pool520-994x664.jpg)